bhargavgolla/jquery-expression-builder/README.md

 ## Documentation

-The best way to learn about the expression builder is to view the well-commented source.
+The best way to learn about the expression builder is to view the [Well-Commented Source](./src/expressionBuilder.js) or the [Demo](./demo.html).

 The basic idea of the Expression Builder is to use the type system of the language to build an expression in a more structured way.
 This is done by recursively chosing a sub-expressions until the expression is complete.
 Sub-expressions available for selection are filtered by return type given the expected type of the element under selection, which prevents invalid expressions from being constructed.